Mobile menu toggle

 iVanky FusionDock Ultra review

-Thunderbolt 5 and its 120Gbps bandwidth enable more powerful docks that pack even more ports than before.
-The CalDigit TS5 Plus and the Ugreen Thunderbolt 5 Maxidok are two great examples of this.
-They pack 17-20 ports and can handle all the power-hungry accessories and devices you possibly need.
+Thunderbolt docks allow for a clean, one-cable setup while providing ample ports.
+And the latest Thunderbolt 5 spec, with its 120Gbps bandwidth, enables extra-powerful docks with even more ports than before.
+The CalDigit TS5 Plus and the Ugreen Thunderbolt 5 Maxidok are two great examples.
+They pack 17 to 20 ports and can handle all the power-hungry accessories and devices you possibly need.

 But if your needs are even more demanding, there’s the iVanky FusionDock Ultra.
 It uses not one but two Thunderbolt 5 ports on your Mac to provide access to a whopping 26 ports.
-It’s a one-of-a-kind dock that can handle everything you throw at it.
+It’s a one-of-a-kind dock built for the most demanding applications.

 iVanky FusionDock Ultra Thunderbolt 5 Dock with 26 ports